 Either Geography or Travel and Tourism will be offered - not both.
-This decision will be made dependent of student numbers following Round 2 of subject choices.
+This decision will be made dependent of student numbers.

 HEALTH & SOCIAL CARE (SINGLE AND DOUBLE)

 It would be advisable that candidates have at least a C in English as well as GCSE Child Development, GCSE Health and Social Care and/or Science.
 However, applications will be considered from students who have not studied these subjects at Key Stage 4, provided they can demonstrate a strong interest in the subject area.